 “Our legions of volunteers Wage Hope against pancreatic cancer every day,” said Julie Fleshman, President and CEO, Pancreatic Cancer Action Network.
 “They do so because they are driven by the fierce passion that comes from having somehow faced the most deadly form of cancer.”

 Fourteen-year survivor Mary Sharkey decided to use her own experience with pancreatic cancer to help others battling the disease.
-When her pancreatic cancer went into remission, she followed her husband’s recommendation and called Patient Central to find out what she could do.
+When her pancreatic cancer went into remission, she followed her husband’s recommendation and called PanCAN Patient Services to find out what she could do.
 “After the wonderful people at the call center helped me, I saw it as my responsibility to be there for others who were going through what I did,” said Sharkey.

 A volunteer with the Survivor and Caregiver Network since 2002, Sharkey has been meeting with patients and their family members in person, on the phone and via email to share her story, discuss the latest medical news or simply to listen and comfort.
 “When those struggling with pancreatic cancer look into my eyes and hear that I’ve been a survivor for 14 years, it fills them with hope and helps them better cope with their journey.”